MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 ## Setting Photon webhooks

 As an optional integration, Photon may transmit certain events to your PlayFab CloudScript.
-This is done by means of webhooks:
+This is done with webhooks:

 - You specify a Base URL.
 - Then you specify path for each of the available Events.